mlcommons/ck/README.md

 * preserve, organize, share and reuse your local research artifacts and workflows;
 * quickly prototype research ideas from shared components;
-* reproduce and crowdsource experiments;
+* crowdsource and reproduce experiments;
 * apply predictive analytics and accelerate knowledge discovery;
+* design competitions with knowledge sharing;
 * enable interactive graphs and articles.

 Our long term goal is to enable truly open, collaborative and